 United Response is a Nationwide Charity, which supports adults with learning disabilities.
-They have residential homes, support living services and a community outreach team.
-Their support workers work with Adults with learning differences, particularly autism and Down’s Syndrome.
+They have residential homes, supported living services and a community outreach team.
+Their support workers work with Adults with learning differences, particularly Autism and Down’s Syndrome.
 Matthew Campbell is the Enterprise Service Manager at the United Response Community Hub on Field Lane in Teddington.
 TT took some time to talk to Matthew and volunteer, Lady Sapphire, about community workshops and the work they do.
 Read on for more info:

 How long have you been trading in Teddington?

 United Response has had a home in Teddington since 2017.
 I started working here as the Enterprise Service Manager in 2019.
 Before that I was a Support Worker at a supported living service in Hampton Wick.

 What was your vision when you launched?

 We are a nationwide charity, supporting adults and young people with disabilities to live the life they choose.
 That includes people with learning disabilities, physical disabilities, autism and mental health support needs.
 We can help with things like day-to-day living, finding a house or a job, education, and activities in your local community.